10 Common Criticisms that Make Effective E-Cigarette Advertising Impossible

 Online advertising is much more widespread and even more difficult to keep children from seeing.
 If a teen or child wants to see imagery of somebody vaping, all it takes is opening Google and typing the word “e-cigarette” into the search box.
-Without parents imposing draconian limitations on their kids’ internet use, youth exposure to e-cig marketing over the internet is absolutely impossible to avoid too.
+Without parents imposing draconian limitations on their kids’ internet use, youth exposure to e-cig or tobacco e-juice marketing over the internet is absolutely impossible to avoid too.

 2 – Don’t Show Vaping, It Looks Too Much Like Smoking

 The authors of the study on youth e-cig ad “exposure” comment that, “Current advertising … depicts e-cigarettes with vapor that is indistinguishable from cigarette smoke.”
-Similarly, when a few e-cig ads were banned in the UK, the Advertising Standards Agency (ASA) argued that, “We considered that the manner in which the vapour was exhaled and the heightened focus on this action created a strong association with traditional tobacco smoking.”
+Similarly, when a few e-cig ads were banned in the UK, the Advertising Standards Agency (ASA) argued that, “We considered that the manner in which the vapor was exhaled and the heightened focus on this action created a strong association with traditional tobacco smoking.”